AdvancedCustomFields/docs/fields/color-picker.md

 ```

 ### Display value within style tags
-This example demonstrates how to generate a CSS class using a Color picker value.
+This example demonstrates how to generate a CSS class using a Color Picker value.
 ```
 <style type="text/css">
 .primary-background {